 Why the UK needs to challenge Israel's plans to annex the West Bank

 Since the April 2019 elections and until recently, Israeli Prime Minister Netanyahu and his main rival Benny Gantz had been unable to form a governing coalition, leaving Israeli politics in an unprecedented stalemate.
-Faced with the possibility of a 4th election after three failed rounds, Netanyahu and Gantz did end up agreeing on a unity deal on the 20th of April.
-According to their agreement, the Israeli government would be able to formally annex all Israeli settlements in the occupied West Bank and the Jordan Valley as early as 1st of July 2020.
+Faced with the possibility of a fourth election after three failed rounds, Netanyahu and Gantz did end up agreeing on a unity deal on the 20 April.
+According to their agreement, the Israeli government would be able to formally annex all Israeli settlements in the occupied West Bank and the Jordan Valley as early as 1 July 2020.
 This is in line with what was announced in the dismal “Deal of the Century” released by the Trump administration earlier this year.

 The maintenance and expansion of settlements are at the root of institutionalised discrimination and systemic human rights violations against Palestinian communities.
 Amnesty has been documenting these abuses for years: Palestinians are being denied their right to freedom of movement and freedom of assembly, their natural resources are being stolen for the sole benefit of Israeli settlers living on occupied land, while Israel refuses to connect many Palestinian villages to water and sewage systems and electricity networks.
 During a one-week mission to Israel and the occupied Palestinian territories in February 2020, a delegation of Amnesty UK staff were able to witness first hand the way settlements infringe on Palestinian human rights.
 We spoke to many Palestinians living close to illegal settlements, sometimes merely separated by barbed wire.
 They told us about the frequent attacks from settlers on their homes and cattle, the harassment from Israeli authorities and the constant threat of house demolitions to make way for new settlement housing,